Geometry of extensions of free groups via automorphisms with fixed points on the complex of free factors: Preliminaries

-Given a topological representative $f: G\to G$ let $Tf$ be the map such that $Tf(E)$ is the first edge in the edge path associated to $f(E)$.
-A \emph{turn} is a concatenation $\{E_i, E_j\}$ of edges and we let $Tf(E_i,E_j) = (Tf(E_i),Tf(E_j))$ making $Tf$ a map that takes turns to turns.
+Given a topological representative $f: G\to G$ let $Tf$ be such that $Tf(E)$ is the first edge in the edge path associated to $f(E)$.
+A \emph{turn} is a pair of edges $\{E_i, E_j\}$ of edges and we let $Tf(E_i,E_j) = (Tf(E_i),Tf(E_j))$ making $Tf$ a map that takes turns to turns.
 We say that a non-degenerate (i.e, $i\neq j$) turn is \emph{illegal} if for some iterate of $Tf$ the turn becomes degenerate; otherwise the turn is legal.
 A path is said to be \emph{legal path} if it contains only legal turns and it is $r-legal$ if it is of height $r$ and all its illegal turns are in $G_{r-1}$.

 \textbf{Relative train track map.} Given $\phi\in \out$ and a topological representative $f:G\rightarrow G$ with a filtration $G_0\subset G_1\subset \cdot\cdot\cdot\subset G_k$ which is preserved by $f$, we say that $f$ is a relative train track map if the following conditions are satisfied: \begin{enumerate} \item $f$ maps $r$-legal paths to $r$-legal paths. \item If $\gamma$ is a path in $G_{r-1}$ with endpoints in $G_{r-1}\cap H_r$ then $f_\#(\gamma)$ is non-trivial.